 This package contains art, text, or software code produced using generative AI.

-An LLM served was used as a code-generation tool and to generate most localisation files.
+An LLM was used as a code-generation tool and to generate most localisation files.

 - For how to use Visage, check the Wiki.